Virginia True Boardman

 Virginia True Boardman (born Margaret Shields, May 23, 1889 – June 10, 1971) was an American actress of the silent era.

 Biography

-Born in Fort Davis, Texas, Boardman began her theatrical career in 1906 as Virginia Eames (using her mother's surname) and acted with the Streeter-Bryan company in 1908.
+Born in Fort Davis, Texas as Margaret Shields, Boardman acted with the Streeter-Bryan company in 1908.

 She went on to appear in 52 films between 1911 and 1936.
 Although her career started off strong, like many actresses of the silent film era she failed to make a successful transition to talking films, and by the mid-1930s her career was at its end for all practical purposes.

 On January 16, 1909, she married actor True Boardman, and they remained wed until his death in 1918.
 The couple performed together in stock theater companies and in vaudeville.
 They had one child, True Eames Boardman, who after a brief acting career had a long career as a script writer for radio, film and television.
 He was also the grandfather of actress Lisa Gerritsen.

 She died in Hollywood, California, aged 82, from a heart attack.